Cost of Living | Money | New Parent | Your Journey

 Cash for Kids

-Cash for Kids provides grants for specialist equipment, therapies, and activities for disabled children aged 18 or under who are from a vulnerable or disadvantaged background.
-They have also launched Cost-of-Living Grants to provide emergency essentials that support the physical and mental well-being of children who are struggling.
-These could include food, clothing, and household energy costs.
+Cash for Kids provides grants for specialist equipment, therapies, and activities for children aged 18 or under who are vulnerable, come from a disadvantaged background or are living with an illness or disability.

 Find further information and apply here.